-The master's degree program in I/O Psychology in the Department of Psychology at Western Michigan University prepares students, through a combination of classroom and practical training, for human resource and organizational development positions in business, consulting, and human service organizations.
-Students may elect a program of study that enables them to enter the work force after graduation or pursue doctoral training.
+Both the master's and doctoral degree programs in Industrial/Organizational Behavior Management in the Department of Psychology at Western Michigan University prepare students for human resource and organizational development positions in business, consulting, and human service organizations , through a combination of classroom and practical training.
+At the M.A. level, IOBM students may elect a program of study that enables them to enter the work force after graduation or pursue doctoral training.
+At the Ph.D. level, IOBM students are prepared for a career of consulting, research scholarship, and/or leadership roles in training and organizational development.

-Many graduates of the program continue their training in our behavior analysis Ph.D. program, studying with the same faculty members who advised them in the master's program.
-Graduates who seek employment after receiving the M.A. degree are qualified for jobs that involve personnel training and development, productivity and safety improvement, quality enhancement, work process improvement and organizational systems analysis.
+Graduates who seek employment after receiving the M.A. or Ph.D. degree are qualified for jobs that involve personnel training and development, instructional design, productivity and safety improvement, quality enhancement, work process improvement, and organizational systems analysis.
 These jobs are usually found in human resource departments, process management departments, or consulting firms.
 Starting salaries for individuals with a master's degree usually range from $45,000-$55,000.
 A Ph.D. is not usually necessary for these positions, however, for some positions with consulting firms, a doctoral degree increases a person's employment opportunities.
 See where some of our alumni are working.

 Students admitted into one option may switch to the other option after admission, but their faculty advisor must approve that change.